NBA playoff picture: Matchups, seedings, standings

-There’s just over a week left in the NBA’s regular season, with the playoffs starting Saturday, April 15.
+There’s less than a week left in the NBA’s regular season, with the playoffs starting Saturday, April 15.

 The Cavs will aim to defend their title, the Warriors will try and reclaim it, the Spurs will try and crash the party again, and the Rockets and Celtics look like intriguing dark horses.